Prague Daily News

 The construction phase will last approximately one year, followed by a further five to six months for the installation of the transport system, testing, and approval of the new carriages.
 DPP expects the fully renovated Petřín cable car, including its new carriages, to enter trial operation with passengers in the third quarter of 2026.

-Planned Work on the New Track
+Planned Works on the New Line

 The Nebozízek Bridge, whose load-bearing structure was renewed in 2016, will also undergo necessary repairs.
 Additionally, two stone arch bridges between Nebozízek and Újezd will be cleaned, repointed, and sealed, while retaining walls renewed in 2006 will receive further maintenance.